The easy way to find a rental home without a rental history

 Leasing consultants assess rental applications before they are forwarded to the property owner, who will make the final decision on who gets to live in the property.
-Hannah suggests building a rapport with the leasing consultant so they can help you with your applications.
+Monika suggests building a rapport with the leasing consultant so they can help you with your applications.

 You want to show the leasing consultant that you are organised, reliable and easy to deal with.
 Speak with the leasing consultant about what you are looking for and how you can strengthen your application.
 Be aware though, that during the exhibition they might be quite busy.
 If that’s the case, get their contact details so you can call them or email them at a more appropriate time.

 Once they know what you are looking for, a good leasing consultant will let you know about other available properties that might be suitable for you.

 Make sure you are ready to apply straight away

 “You can give yourself an advantage by bringing copies of everything you need to apply for the home with you to any exhibitions,” says Monika.
 “That way, if you like the property you can apply for it right away, so you will have a head start on other applicants who might not submit their applications for a few days.
 The turnaround time can be very quick if all the necessary documentation is supplied and the property owner is easily contactable.
 An outcome can usually be achieved within 8 to 14 hours.”

 Bring copies of your references, your pay details and copies of 100 points of ID.
 Suitable ID includes:

 According to Monika, “It’s a good idea to go to multiple exhibitions and apply for all the properties that are suitable for you in order of preference.
 Don’t put all your hopes in getting the home you like the best, and neglect other properties that might be just as good.
 The more properties you apply for, the higher your chance of finding a great home.
 If you don’t get your first preference, we always try to help you achieve your second choice.”